Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Large time behaviour of the non-linear Markov process

-The authors wish to thank Frank Ball for pointing out to them that their first version of this work was not consistent with the classical household models studied in the literature.
+\begin{acks}[Acknowledgments] The authors wish to thank Frank Ball for pointing out to them that their first version of this work was not consistent with the classical household models studied in the literature, and two anonymous referees, whose comments resulted in several improvements in our paper. \end{acks}